Recommended Nomenclature Instructions to Authors

 The following paragraph of background information can be included where desired:

 The HUGO Gene Nomenclature Committee (HGNC) is responsible for approving and implementing unique human gene symbols and names, and works closely with other nomenclature groups and model organism databases.
 Considerable efforts are made to approve symbols acceptable to workers in the field, but sometimes it is not possible to use exactly what has previously appeared in the literature.
-In such cases the previously used symbols are listed as synonyms for the approved nomenclature in the HGNC database and Entrez Gene, to allow retrieval of all the information available for each gene.
+In such cases the previously used symbols are listed as synonyms for the approved nomenclature in the HGNC database and NCBI Gene, to allow retrieval of all the information available for each gene.